MissT17/udacity-restaurant-app/README.md

 ## License:
 The photos are taken from [http://kaboompics.com/](http://kaboompics.com/) and are available according to kaboompics own [license](https://kaboompics.com/page/license-and-faq) for free use with the exception of redistribution.
-The photos are taken from [http://kaboompics.com/](http://kaboompics.com/) and are available according to kaboompics own [license](https://kaboompics.com/page/license-and-faq) for free use with the exception of redistribution.